Grand jury proceedings in Breonna Taylor case will be released following judge's order, Kentucky attorney general says

 Cameron said his team has an "ethical obligation" not to release the recording.
 But he added, "Despite these concerns, we will comply with the Judge's order to release the recording on Wednesday."

-Court filings are generally public documents — and multiple attorneys told CBS News that Cameron is unlikely to file a motion to seal them given his new comments.
+Court filings are generally public documents — and multiple attorneys told CBS News that Cameron is unlikely to try to seal them given his new comments.
 The recording will likely include what the Cameron's office presented to the grand jury, as well as any possible witness testimony.

 The grand jury's decision not to charge any of the officers in Taylor's death sparked nationwide outrage and days of protests.
 Grand jury proceedings are typically not made public, but Breonna Taylor's family and their attorneys have for days called for their release, claiming that the attorney general's announcement last week of the charging decision left out crucial details about what evidence was shown to the grand jury and how it was presented.

 One of the major points of contention is whether officers announced themselves before entering Taylor's home for a drug raid in March.
-Officers said they did, but Taylor's boyfriend, Kenneth Walker, said that they did not, and that he only fired at them because he thought they were trying to break in.
+Officers said they did, but Taylor's boyfriend, Kenneth Walker, said that they did not, and that he only fired at them because he thought they were intruders.

 Cameron said last week that a witness said they'd heard officers announce themselves — but family attorney Benjamin Crump told "CBS This Morning" that his team had spoken with 12 witnesses who said they did not.
 Crump said it's vital to know if the jurors heard from all of the witnesses, or only the person Cameron mentioned in his announcement.